The Pieterpad Trail: the most famous hike in the Netherlands

 The Pieterpad trail is the most famous long distance trail in the Netherlands.
 It starts in Pieterburen up north in Groningen to the Pietersberg in Southern Limburg.
 You will hike almost 500 kilometers to some of the most beautiful parts of the Netherlands.

 The Pieterpad trail was the idea of hiker friends Bertje Jens and Toos Goorhuis Tjalsma.
 One of them lived in the north and the other one in the south.
 Together they developed the first long distance path in the Netherlands.
-The goal was as much nature as possible and as little paved roads as possible.
+The goal of the Pieterpad trail was as much nature as possible.
 They succeeded pretty well.

 Why hike the Pieterpad trail